DreamMaoMao/hych/README.md

 # hych
 Window minimization plugin for hyprland,Enhancements to special workspaces.

-This plugin some feature(click waybar icon) is not yet available for latest V0.34 version of hyprland,This bug is being fixed, refer to issue:[https://github.com/DreamMaoMao/hych/issues/1]

 ### what can it do:

 - Support remember the workspace which the window was in